 Remember, the example numbers above assumed 100% of your retirement funds were invested in a fund tracking the S&P 500.
-That’s hardly a diverse portfolio.
+That’s hardly a diverse investment portfolio.

-In financial planner William Bengen’s research, from which he formulated the 4% rule, he ran his numbers with a 60/40 equities-bonds allocation.
-His sample portfolios were split between 60% following the S&P 500 and 40% invested in intermediate-term U.S. government bonds.
+In financial planner William Bengen’s research, from which he formulated the 4% rule, he ran his numbers with a 60/40 equities-bonds asset allocation.
+His sample portfolios were split between 60% stocks following the S&P 500 and 40% invested in intermediate-term U.S. government bonds.

 3. Create a Bond Ladder

 Sequence risk is the risk of a major market crash in the first few years of retirement.
 So, why not ensure income from sources other than equities during those vulnerable early years?